rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/content.md

 In the case of an rpm or a module, there should be tags associated, otherwise the build system *may not* pick up your builds.
 The general format for tags are as follows:

 * RPM: `imports/rX[-SIGNAME-VERSION]/NEVR` (for example, `imports/r8/bash-4.4.20-2.el8` is acceptable)
   * Note: You cannot choose a tag/branch destined for one rocky release and build on another.
-Ensure your tags and branches are in alignment.
+Ensuring your tags and branches are in alignment will generally make things easier for you and other maintainers.

 * Module: `imports/rX-stream-STREAM_NAME_OR_VERSION/MODULE_NAME-STREAM_NAME_OR_VERSION-X0Y00YYYYMMDDHHMMSS.ZZZZZZZZ`
   * Note: X is the major version, Y is the minor version.
 MODULE_NAME and STREAM_NAME_OR_VERSION are required.
 Ensure you fill out the timestamp as appropriate.
 You may fill in the final Z's with a portion of the commit hash that you are using for the tag.
   * Example: `imports/r8-stream-1.4/389-ds-1.4-8060020220204145416.ce3e8c9c`

-### Peridot Configuration
+## Peridot Project Configuration

+### peridot-config repository

 Each Special Interest Group will need a repository called `peridot-config` which will contain the content of the special interest group.
 This helps identify what repositories will exist and what exists in each repository.
 The default file is `catalog.cfg`.
 Below is just a simple example using SIG/Core.